rust-lang/rustc-perf/collector/README.md

 The following options, if present, must appear before `bench_local` in the command.
+- `--self-profile` can be used to do self-profiling, which requires the `measureme` tool.
 - `--filter $STR` can be used to run a subset of the benchmarks. `$STR` is a substring of the name of the benchmark(s) you wish to run.
 - `--exclude $STR` is the inverse of `--filter`. `$STR` is a substring of the